 - 1. Know the USGA Rules of Golf and proper etiquette.
 Keep a current USGA Rule Book in your golf bag.
-Players should also be familiar with the local rules of the regional, sectional or state final course. - 2.
-Players should check in with the starter approximately 15 minutes early and appear promptly when announced, ready to play. - 3.
+Players should also be familiar with the local rules of the regional, sectional or state final course. - Players should check in with the starter approximately 15 minutes early and appear promptly when announced, ready to play. - 3.
 Players should check their scorecard for hole by hole accuracy before attesting and signing.
 In accordance with USGA Rule 3.3b, a player is only responsible for his/her hole by hole score. - 4.
-Players are responsible to make sure that a fully completed, attested scorecard is given to the scorekeeper as soon as possible. - 5.
+Players are responsible to make sure the scorekeeper has a fully completed, attested scorecard as soon as possible following each round. - 5.
 Players should play as quickly as possible and without undue delay between shots, green and tees. - 6.
 Players should keep up with the group ahead of them. - 7.
 Players should play only if they are prepared to play the game and series to its full conclusions. - 8.
 Players should know and abide by the IHSA Player Code of Conduct.

-IHSA Golf - Local Rule Adoptions for 2020 (developed in consultation with the Chicago District Golf Association)
+IHSA Golf - Local Rule Adoptions for 2021